ingehap/P2_MyWorkflows/python_windows_infrastructure.md

 ## Appendix A - Metadata about Python libraries

+## Appendix B - Problems with installation

+For the geoscience libraries pygcc and pygmi I get the error message below.

+Microsoft Visual C++ 14.0 or greater is required.
+Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/

-## Appendix B - Windows Environment Variables
+## Appendix C - Windows Environment Variables

 Use Windows Search Toolbar to search for var/edit the system environment variables.
 The following variables have been set: